 High rates of drowsy driving make sense when considered alongside national statistics on sleep deprivation.
 The Centers for Disease Control and Prevention (CDC) has reported that one-third of American adults regularly get less than the recommended amount of sleep each night.

-Even though drowsy driving poses a significant public safety issue, law enforcement officials have been hard pressed to address it.
+Even though drowsy driving poses a significant public safety issue, law enforcement officials have been hard-pressed to address it.
 There are no existing tests for sleepiness, and drowsy drivers may not realize they’re fatigued or may be unwilling to disclose their tiredness to police offers.

 In an effort to curtail drowsy driving, some state governments have developed public education campaigns while others have invested in building more rest stop areas to accommodate fatigued drivers.
-This latest study might pave the way for more concrete tools in the fight against drowsy driving — although public debate about the ethics of such measures is still forthcoming.
+This latest study might pave the way for more concrete tools in the fight against drowsy driving — although the public debate about the ethics of such measures is still forthcoming.